lukema95/lens-v3/README.md

 ## Project Structure

-The `contracts/` directory is dived into four main directories: `core/`, `dashboard/`, `rules/`, and `actions/`.
+The `contracts/` directory is divided into four main directories: `core/`, `dashboard/`, `rules/`, and `actions/`.
 In the future, each directory might live under its own repository; during this early stages of Lens Protocol V3 development they coexist in the same one.

 ### Core